 - Candy.
 Even top-tier chocolates can come in at under $20 if you choose one of the smaller boxes.
-For instance, an eight-piece assortment from Godiva costs only $16.
+For instance, a Godiva Truffle Flight costs only $17.
 If you’re not sure what type of candy the graduate likes best, send a “Duet” gift from SugarWish for $18.50.
 This lets the recipient select two 4-ounce bags of sweets in whatever flavors they prefer.

 - Spice Assortments.
 College graduates who are moving out on their own face the challenge of doing all their own cooking, perhaps for the first time.
 Help them out by offering them some interesting seasonings to spice up their meals.
 Penzey’s Spices offers several small gift boxes, each containing a selection of three or four interesting spices or seasoning blends, for $15 to $20.

 - Homemade Seasonings.
 For even less money, you can make a homemade seasoning gift.
 Classy choices include homemade herb-infused oils, which you can make using these instructions from Bon Appétit, or flavored salt, for which you can find instructions at Food & Wine.
 Package your offering in a nice bottle or jar with a pretty homemade label and a ribbon.